[Editor’s Note: This article was initially published in December 2019. It was updated on March 25 to update the included information.]

 The Bottom Line

 Investors shouldn’t hold their breath on the legalization of marijuana in the U.S. While the drug has taken massive steps forward over the past few years, full legalization is unlikely over the next year or so.
-Even if the Trump administration is booted from the White House, marijuana is unlikely to be a priority for the new president.
+No matter who is in the White House, marijuana is unlikely to be a priority for the new president.
 Plus, party control in Congress will have an impact on whether the president will be able to push their agenda.

 However, the election does represent a first step toward legalization if the outcome favors the democrats.
 That means if you’ve got a long timeline and you’re comfortable with risk, 2020 could be a great time to start picking up pot stocks.